 Companies like Unilever, through its Hellmann brand, have committed to the UN goal of achieving a 50% reduction in food waste by 2030.
 How?
 By promoting zero waste programs in landfills, collaborating with organizations to collect surplus from farms, and committing to greater transparency by showing the waste footprint data of its products.

 2. Circular Economy

 Zara is making the effort to close the loop in its production process.
 The global retailer recycles 100% of the cardboard boxes that its suppliers send to stores to manufacture all of its online shipping boxes.

 Brands today are looking for a sustainable alternative to plastics.
 A brand like Signal already has bamboo brushes on supermarket shelves.
 Coca-Cola recently presented a prototype of what will be the first paper bottle for soft drinks.

 4. Plant-Based Ingredients

 Consumer eating habits have been changing in recent years, and businesses are taking notice and changing accordingly.
-2021 has been the year in which McDonald’s has joined the meat-free movement.
+2021 has been the year in which McDonald’s joined the meat-free movement.
 The fast food industry giant has begun creating alternatives to its most popular menus, contributing to the reduction of animal products.
-This commitment connects it with a market that already represents about 10% in countries including Germany, Denmark, Portugal and the state of California.
+This commitment connects it with a market that already represents about 10% in countries including Germany, Denmark, Portugal, and the state of California.

 5. Organic Cosmetics